 Always use the latest version of PrestaShop

-That's a given, really.
-A new version of PrestaShop contains new features, improvements and bugfixes, but among those might also be some security improvements and fixes.
+That's a given, really, but it bears repeating.
+New versions of PrestaShop contains new features, improvements and bugfixes, and among those might also be some security improvements and fixes.

 The PrestaShop team is always hard at work, making sure the software is safe and secure for both merchants and customers.
 But human mistakes happen, and new versions are here to fix them.